dotnet/docs/docs/core/additional-tools/dotnet-core-uninstall.md

 1. Download and install the tool.
 2. Display installed .NET Core SDKs and Runtimes that can be removed by this tool.
 3. Do a dry run to ensure the right things will be uninstalled, and uninstall .NET Core SDKs and Runtimes by running the tool with Admin privileges.
-4. Optional: delete the `NuGetFallbackFolder` folder if you no longer need it.
+4. Optional: delete the `NuGetFallbackFolder` if you no longer need it.
 5. Remove the `dotnet-core-unintall`  tool.

 Read the following sections for details.